 When your account gets these new features, some of your teammates' access may change.
-Keep reading to learn more, or jump here to see how your account may be affected.
+Keep reading to learn.

 We always try to help teams spend their time wisely, but we noticed a common theme in feedback from all types of companies: because permissions were fairly rigid, teams had to decide between giving people too much or not enough access in Harvest.
 And this wasted time.

 Teams that made too many Administrators ran into problems like miscommunication, mistakes with billing, and changes to data that took a lot of time and energy to fix.

 Teams that limited the number of Admins ran into bottlenecks.
 People couldn’t access the sections of Harvest that were necessary to do their jobs, which meant waiting for one of a few Admins to be available.

 With Harvest’s new features, you’ll be able to set up your team’s access to better reflect how you work day-to-day.